 Your friends and family are the ones who will help you get through these tough times.
 They are the ones who love you tremendously and just want to see you happy—in most cases, at least.
 Talk to your most trusted loved ones who you know will stand by you through your mood swings, tears, and sleepless nights.
 Don't hesitate to share what you're feeling with them.
 You'll be amazed at the support that they'll have to offer.

 Distance gives us a reason to love harder.— Anonymous

 For the sake of peace and harmony, you can set some rules in advance to keep any discomfort and doubt outside the relationship.
 For instance, are you allowed to flirt?
 If yes, then how much?
 Are you comfortable with him drinking or partying every weekend?
 Are you okay with her meeting a guy friend over dinner?
 If you are serious, how many times would you like him/her to visit your parents in your absence and keep them company?

-This is, of course, not an opportunity for either to start doubting your partner or throwing your insecurities at them.
-This is so that you can have a set of decided norms and behaviors when it comes to certain things.
-And it isn't just pertaining to socializing and partying.
-It can be virtually anything you'd prefer to have a rule for.
+This is, of course, not an opportunity for you to start doubting your partner or throw your insecurities at them.
+This is so that you can have a set of agreed-upon norms and behaviors when it comes to certain things.
+It isn't just about socializing and partying—it can be about virtually anything you'd prefer to have a rule for.

 Keep Being Romantic

 Thoughtful gestures are more appreciated when you are living apart.
 Make something for each other and send it across.
 Send gifts, handwritten letters, impromptu emails, or just a random message telling them how much you love and miss them.